Who does FERPA apply to?

 FERPA deals specifically with the educational records of students, affording them certain rights with respect to those records.
 Educational records are records which are directly related to a student and maintained by an institution or a party acting for the institution.
 These rights extend to any student who reaches the age of 18 or who attend a postsecondary institution.

 The University Policy on Family Educational Rights and Privacy can be viewed here.
-EP maintains a more stringent policy in that no personal student directory information is released.

 The primary rights afforded are: